NiGhTTraX/strong-mock/README.md

 ); // 'matched!'
 ```

-You can mix argument matchers with concrete arguments:
+You can mix matchers with concrete arguments:

 ```typescript
 when(() => fn(42, It.isObject())).thenReturn('matched');